 US wins Silver in Women's 4x100m Relay at Tokyo Olympics

-US wins Silver in Women's 4x100m Relay at Tokyo Olympics originally appeared on NBC Sports Philadelphia
+US wins Silver in Women's 4x100m Relay at Tokyo Olympics originally appeared on NBC Sports Boston

 Gabby Thomas, Jenna Prandini, Teahna Daniels and Aleia Hobbs won the silver medal in the women’s 4x100m relay Friday morning.